sathyamus/ReadME/DevOps.md

  - Operations
    - Deployment of application
    - Maintained on the server
+   - Infra / Weekend activities
+     - Start / stop procedure
+     - Health of the applications

 ### Orchestration tools
  - Infrastructure more robust and High availability or no downtime